DQiaole/ZITS_inpainting/README.md

 ## TO DO

+- [x] Releasing inference codes.
+- [x] Releasing pre-trained moodel.
 - [ ] Releasing training codes.
-- [ ] Releasing inference codes.
-- [ ] Releasing pre-trained moodel.

-## Training

-:warning: Warning: The training codes is not fully tested yet after refactoring

-#### Preparation
+## Preparation

-1. Preparing the training environment:
+1. Preparing the environment:

     as there is some bug when using GP loss with DDP, we recommend installing Apex without CUDA extensions via
     ```